 - the capacity to communicate information effectively and clearly

 - the ability to listen and work productively in a team.

 A small percentage of journalism graduates go on to undertake further training at postgraduate level.
 If you're determined to pursue journalism, a relevant training course accredited by the National Council for the Training of Journalists (NCTJ) is generally highly regarded by employers.

 If you're looking to enter other career areas, options for further study include teaching and law qualifications, or postgraduate courses in areas such as marketing or PR.

-When deciding what to study, consider your career plan, academic interests and the degree you've taken.
-Successful completion of a course doesn't guarantee entry into a particular area of work but can enhance your skills and chances of employment.
+When deciding what to study, consider your career plan, academic interests, and the degree you've taken.
+Successful completion of a course doesn't guarantee entry into a particular area of work, but it can enhance your skills and chances of employment.